therenegar/launch/README.md

 **Font Choices**
 There's a whopping 30 highly curated display fonts to choose from.
 Launch! is the default at install.
+Included is the first conversion of [ProFont](https://tobiasjung.name/profont/) for DOS and a bunch of hidden fonts from an early IBM PS/2 386.

 <img width="420" height="51" alt="STANDARD" src="https://github.com/user-attachments/assets/fe18cc07-e7be-464b-8a8d-58b94116401e" />
 <img width="420" height="51" alt="LAUNCH" src="https://github.com/user-attachments/assets/7db43847-5298-4344-adc3-c02f9b815486" />